Common name: Green Tea-tree

 Flowers usually 2 together, 12–15 mm diam., white.
 Hypanthium 2–3 mm long, glabrous or silky.
 Sepals 1.5–2 mm long, almost glabrous or silky.
 Petals 5–7 mm long.
 Stamens 1–2 mm long.
 Ovary mostly 4–7-locular.

 Fruit 5–8 mm diam. with a slightly fleshy outer surface; valves somewhat exserted but forming a flat-topped fruit.
 Seeds often broadly winged.

-Distribution and occurrence: Grows in mallee of inland dunes and sandy soils south of Cobar.
+Distribution and occurrence: South of Cobar.
 Also occurs in Victoria and South Australia.